Private Counsel: When Your Insurance Company Wants to Settle but You Don’t

 - High procedural barriers for malicious prosecution claims: For a defendant to succeed with a claim for malicious prosecution, they must overcome substantial procedural barriers.

 Despite these challenges, fighting a frivolous claim or lawsuit is not impossible.
-Attorney Hunt has developed an effective approach to these cases.
-He utilizes tactics that create strategic discomfort for opposing counsel while focusing on building a methodical case for his client.
+Our attorneys at Hunt Hunt & Winterbottom LLP have developed an effective approach to these cases.
+We utilize calculated strategies that create discomfort for opposing counsel while focusing on building a methodical case for our client.

 In the world of litigation, when one side fights harder, it costs more to fight them.
-While litigation can be a war, attorney Hunt values efficiency.
-Working diligently, he focuses on resolving conflicts in a cost-effective and timely manner.
-Therefore, he employs strategic pressure rather than engaging in pointless fighting.
-Some of his strategic tactics include:
+While litigation can be a war, our legal team at Hunt Hunt & Winterbottom LLP values efficiency.
+Working diligently, we focus on resolving conflicts in a cost-effective and timely manner.
+Therefore, they employ forward-thinking pressure rather than engaging in pointless fighting.
+Some of our purposeful tactics include:

 - Gaining control of the narrative from the beginning